PearCoding/Ignis/README.md

  - `F` to increase (or with `Shift` to decrease) tonemapping exposure.
 Step size can be decreased with `Strg/Ctrl`.
 Only works if automatic tonemapping is disabled.
  - `V` to increase (or with `Shift` to decrease) tonemapping offset.
 Step size can be decreased with `Strg/Ctrl`.
 Only works if automatic tonemapping is disabled.
  - `WASD` or arrow keys to travel through the scene.
- - `Q/E` to rotate the camera around the viewing direction.
+ - `Q/E` to roll the camera around the viewing direction.
  - `PageUp/PageDown` to pan the camera up and down.
  - `Notepad +/-` to change the travel speed.
  - `Numpad 1` to switch to front view.
  - `Numpad 3` to switch to side view.
  - `Numpad 7` to switch to top view.
- - `Numpad 9` look behind you.
+ - `Numpad 9` to look behind you.
  - `Numpad 2468` to rotate the camera.
  - Mouse to rotate the camera. `Shift` will move slower, `Strg/Ctrl` will move faster.
 Use with `Alt` to enable first person camera behaviour.